LibreCat/Catmandu/README.md

 and [blog](https://librecatproject.wordpress.com/)
 for a complete introduction and update into all Catmandu features.

-In the winter of 2014 a Advent calendar tutorial was created to provide a day by day introduction into the UNIX command line and Catmandu:
+In the winter of 2014 an Advent calendar tutorial was created to provide a day by day introduction into the UNIX command line and Catmandu:

 [https://librecatproject.wordpress.com/2014/12/01/day-1-getting-catmandu/](https://librecatproject.wordpress.com/2014/12/01/day-1-getting-catmandu/)